mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Onboarding/Onboarding.md

 Now, fill the displayed form.
 Name your Test, and do it wisely, so that you and other users could find it easily later.

-> 💡 Remember, you can use all kinds of letters and signs along with spaces while entering the Test name.
+> 💡 **Remember**, you can use all kinds of letters and signs along with spaces while entering the Test name.

 Add the Test description.